sergkarpenko/nhibernate-doc/transactions.rst

 .. code-block:: csharp

   ISessionFactory sf = Global.SessionFactory;

 Each call to a service method could create a new ``ISession``, ``Flush()`` it, ``Commit()`` its transaction, ``Close()`` it and finally discard it.
-(The ``ISessionFactory`` may also be kept in

-..
-COMMENT: Active Directory or a static *Singleton* helper variable.)
+(The ``ISessionFactory`` may also be kept in  a static *Singleton* helper variable.)

 We use the NHibernate ``ITransaction`` API as discussed previously, a single ``Commit()`` of a NHibernate ``ITransaction``